Bristol City W.F.C.: Cup history

 In the short history of the team they have reached the semi-final of the FA Women's Cup five times.
 The first was in the 2000–01 season when they were still playing their league football in the South West Combination, playing in front of a club record crowd of over 3000 at the Memorial Stadium against Arsenal L.F.C.
 The match ended in a 3–0 defeat.
 Three more unsuccessful semi-final matches were to follow in this competition, against Fulham L.F.C. in 2002–03, Charlton Athletic L.F.C. in the 2004–05 season and Arsenal again providing the opposition in 2006–07.

 In 2011 the club reached the final of the FA Cup after a 3–0 semi-final win over Liverpool.
 Bristol were beaten 2–0 by Arsenal in the final, before 13,885 fans at the Ricoh Arena in Coventry.
 In 2013 the club reached its second FA Cup final after a 2–0 semi-final win over Lincoln Ladies.
 Bristol were again beaten by Arsenal 3–0 in the final at the Keepmoat Stadium in Doncaster.

 The team dominated the Gloucestershire FA Women's Challenge Cup in their early days, winning the trophy eight times in their first nine seasons.
 The only failure to win the competition came in the 2003–04 season when they were beaten in the final by the original Bristol City W.F.C., their first ever defeat to their cross-city rivals.
 Following the 2006–07 win the first team stopped competing in the tournament, although their junior teams continued taking part.

-They did manage to reach the final of the Continental Tyres League Cup Final in the 2020-21 season where they unfortunately suffered defeat against Chelsea FC.
+They did reach the final of the Continental Tyres League Cup Final in the 2020–21 season but were defeated by Chelsea FC.